ddrone/adventures-in-compilation/README.md

 ## Adventure 7: implement while-loops

 - [x] Implement conversion through IRs that I have
-- [ ] Fix liveness analysis to use search for fixed point
+- [x] Fix liveness analysis to use search for fixed point
+- [ ] Debug the output of compilation of sum5.lvar

 ## Adventure 6: convert LVar to LIf following chapter 5 of Essentials of Compilation